 Towing the Take 2 was fairly simple on smooth paved roads, but it was notably harder to tow on dirt, gravel and uneven pavement.

 The Take 2 doesn't provide the best experience for the person towing the trailer.
 The cover is not stretched tightly over the frame, allowing it to catch a lot of headwinds and crosswinds, and it's noisy due to the flapping cover and other rattling components.
 On smooth roads, the smaller 16" wheels feel similar to the 20" wheels of most of the other trailers we tested, but when used off road or on bumpy surfaces, the Take 2 is noticeably harder to tow, with more pronounced feedback and vibrations.
+The Schwinn Echo has larger wheels and a slimmer overall frame, so it's easier to tow than the Take 2.

 Ease of Use